AnandaIndraTan/CERBERUS/README.md

 Cerberus at this point is good for general scanning and reconnaissance.
 The mechanisms and rationale of my design works in general (which is good, means the project is in right track).
 However, one of the highlights that I always discover is that general knowledge LLMs and the Coders are quite bad at using hacking tools, especially those that are not generally known by people outside of Cybersecurity Field (e.g., sqlmap, Gobuster, etc).
 Therefore, the accuracy lack-off mainly due to the questionnable tool usage/parameters generated (i.e., Models sometimes confuses Nikto -T as timeout instead of Tuning).

 However, despite those limitations, the mechanism and accuracy is still acceptable, noting that the phase is just to do reconnaissance and discovery, which means any result that needs confirmation (delivery and exploitation) is still out of scope.
-For the test purposes, using **Nikto** **only** on juiceshop-heroku.com, Cerberus can identify 9/14 potential vulnerabilities across injections, misconfigurations, and XSS.
-Compared to the ideal identifiable by only using Nikto, that is up to 90% itself (the other 5 requires burpsuite or other tools to confirm).
-So in general, I would say finetuning is much needed.
+For the test purposes, using **Nikto** **only** on juiceshop-heroku.com, Cerberus can confirm 3 vulnerabilities and identify the locations of 9/14 potential vulnerabilities across injections, misconfigurations, and XSS.
+Compared to the ideal identifiable by only using Nikto, that is up to 90% successful detection itself (the other 5 requires other tools or code analysis to confirm).
 </br>
 </br>
 <img width="622" alt="Screenshot 2025-04-06 at 5 36 46 PM" src="https://github.com/user-attachments/assets/445a6fe3-3d31-4f22-b8a8-0db46e28a230" />